ClaudiaRojasSoto/Hello_Rails_React/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

- - Creative Commons license of the design and Gregoire Vella on Behance for her Original design idea.
  - Microverse for providing the opportunity to learn Git and GitHub in a collaborative environment.
  - GitHub Docs for providing a wealth of information on Git and GitHub.